JvanKatwijk/qt-dab/README.md

 of the bold text NPO Klassiek), will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
+ * touching the small icon on top of the latter, the folder/directory in which the slides, the tii log and the log file are written is shown;
  * touching the icon showing a *speaker* controls muting the signal, if no audio is generated, or if the signal is muted, the icon will show this;
  * touching the *copyright symbol* shows (or, if visible, hides) a small widget with some acknowledgements for using external libraries;